SpyC0der77/unicode-detector/README.md

 ## API

 The app uses the [ShapeCatcher](https://shapecatcher.com) API for character recognition from drawings and images.
+The character recognition feature automatically processes your drawings and uploaded images to find matching Unicode characters, with automatic background removal for uploaded images.

 ## Building for Production